FRMiner/FRMiner/INSTALL.md

     the log showed above means that the required environment have been configured successfully, and the code is running.

-    This training process will take a long time which depends on the performance of your machine, if you just want to test the function of the code or get a initial trained model, you can set the `num_epochs` field in `config.json` as a small integer number.
+    This training process will take a long time which depends on the performance of your machine, if you just want to test the functions of the code or get a initial trained model, you can set the `num_epochs` field in `config.json` as a small integer number.